 Today, Deny King’s daughter Janet Fenton dedicates her life to preserving the history and environment of Melaleuca.
-The Tasmanian Wilderness World Heritage Plan (TWWHA) registered Melaleucha in 2009, and shortly after that Fenton helped organize the volunteer group Friends of Melaleuca to preserve her parents’ homestead and gardens, as well as the natural and cultural heritage of the area.
+The Tasmanian Wilderness World Heritage Plan (TWWHA) registered Melaleucha in 2009, and shortly after that Fenton helped organize the volunteer group Friends of Melaleuca to preserve her parents’ homestead and gardens, as well as its natural and cultural heritage.

 The area around Melaleuca is part of the Southwest National Park and hailed for its pristine wilderness and remote location and Steve mentioned that there were two tracks for hiking in the area.
 I hike a lot in Oregon and discovered that both challenging treks begin or end with a flight into or out of Melaleuca.
 They can be traversed with or without guides.